 However, if a system is implemented with a fast pulseprocessing parallel front-end (for example, like with an FPGA) then many of these errors can be eliminated.
-The 60 front-end can process each pulse in and manage the counters in parallel, and all of the data can be latched in a single operation (likely at the request of the main controller).
-In this way, when requested, the front-end can latch all of the counters simultaneously, as well as the accumulated mass (if 65 available, as outline above), as well as the elapsed time since the last latch, etc. In that way all of the timing issues inherent in a single controller implementation are removed since the data arrives all synchronized and with an accurate elapsed time so that calculations based on these values will have increased accuracy.
+The front-end can process each pulse in and manage the counters in parallel, and all of the data can be latched in a single operation (likely at the request of the main controller).
+In this way, when requested, the front-end can latch all of the counters simultaneously, as well as the accumulated mass (if available, as outline above), as well as the elapsed time since the last latch, etc. In that way all of the timing issues inherent in a single controller implementation are removed since the data arrives all synchronized and with an accurate elapsed time so that calculations based on these values will have increased accuracy.

 Referring now to FIG. 2, a system is represented in accordance with the aspects of the invention.
-The system 5 includes a particle sensor 200.
+The system includes a particle sensor 200.
 The particle sensor 200 converts incoming particulates to electrical pulses.
-A pulse processing front-end 203, which could easily be implemented in an FPGA (as described above) or even with discrete logic, a DSP, or a fast, dedicated controller, manages 10 the processing of those pulses.
-The pulse processing frontend 203 would set at least one threshold for at least one comparator 201 and get an estimate of pulse width by recording the time for pulses above the threshold.
+A pulse processing front-end 203, which could easily be implemented in an FPGA (as described above) or even with discrete logic, a DSP, or a fast, dedicated controller, manages the processing of those pulses.
+The pulse processing front-end 203 would set at least one threshold for at least one comparator 201 and get an estimate of pulse width by recording the time for pulses above the threshold.

-In accordance with other aspects and embodiments of the 15 invention, a peak-detector and analog-to-digital converter 202 would be setup to measure an accurate peak height for each pulse, and combined with the pulse width for that pulse (based on the comparator 201 output) to arrive at an estimated pulse area representing the amount of light scattered 20 by the particle and hence yielding a representation of the mass for that pulse.
+In accordance with other aspects and embodiments of the 20 invention, a peak-detector and analog-to-digital converter 202 would be setup to measure an accurate peak height for each pulse, and combined with the pulse width for that pulse (based on the comparator 201 output) to arrive at an estimated pulse area representing the amount of light scattered 25 by the particle and hence yielding a representation of the mass for that pulse.
 These pulse masses would be summed for the sample and reported along with the traditional channel counts.

-The pulse-processing front-end 203 would be connected 25 to an instrument controller 205, which would manage traditional functions like displaying information on a display 208.
+The pulse-processing front-end 203 would be connected 30 to an instrument controller 205, which would manage traditional functions like displaying information on a display 208.
 The display 208, in accordance with various aspects of the invention, is an LCD with touchscreen.
-The display 208, in accordance with various aspects of the invention, is an LCD with touchscreen.
-The display 208, in accordance with various aspects of the invention, is a 30 single LED indicating that particle counts are above some predetermined or configurable threshold.
+The display 208, 35 in accordance with various aspects of the invention, is a single LED indicating that particle counts are above some predetermined or configurable threshold.
 The scope of the invention is not limited by the type of display.
-The instrument controller 205 would also allow for the information to be logged to memory 207, either volatile or non-volatile or 35 both, and would also allow for communication, through a communication module or unit 206, with external systems.
+The instrument controller 205 would also allow for the information to 40 be logged to memory 207, either volatile or non-volatile or both, and would also allow for communication, through a communication module or unit 206, with external systems.